sergueik/springboot_study/basic-tomcat-manager/README.md

 See https://logging.apache.org/log4j/2.x/manual/configuration.html
 for instructions on how to configure Log4j 2
 ```
-the `/opt/tomcat/conf/logging.properties` coming with the base container needs to be removed and not referenced by the launcher:
+the `/opt/tomcat/conf/logging.properties` coming with the base container needs to be removed and not referenced in the launcher command:
 ```sh
  /usr/lib/jvm/java-1.7-openjdk/jre/bin/java
  -Djava.util.logging.config.file=/opt/tomcat/conf/logging.properties